docker/compose/docs/reference/compose_run.md

 Runs a one-time command against a service.

-the following command starts the `web` service and runs `bash` as its command:
+The following command starts the `web` service and runs `bash` as its command:

 ```console
 $ docker compose run web bash